PragmaticCoding/PragmaticCoding.github.io/_drafts/2025-03-26-fxml-to-code.md

 1. Delivery is **not** guaranteed.
 There's nothing to say that some screen element couldn't filter an `Event` before it gets to its intended target.
 This might be hard to debug.
 Essentially, the `Event` system is global and couples everything that uses it.

-1. It's not clear who the recipient is.
+1. It's not clear who the recipient is.  `Events` are, by definition, broadcast entities.
 To find out how this `Event` is handled, you'll have to search through the entire application to see which classes  have an `EventHandler` for the `ManifoldEvent.DISTANCE_CONNECTOR_WIDTH` subtype.

 Personally, I think that `Events` and `EventHandlers` are best used for very localized things.
 This would mean adding an `EventHandler` onto the `Button` that generates the `Event` (like a click `ActionEvent`).
 Using the JavaFX `Event` system as a general communication bus feels like a "code smell" to me.

 ### The ListViews

-This is the only part of the design which is objectively "wrong".
+This is the only part of the design which is objectively "wrong" from a technical JavaFX respect.

 There are two classes for each `ListView`, let's look at the one for manifolds.
 We have the class `ManifoldListItem` which extends `VBox`, and the class `Manifold` which we should probably consider to be a "Domain Object".
 Every `ManifoldListItem` contains a reference to a `Manifold`.